knyon/BIO321G_Project/README.md

     and will save the data from each trial in the *saved_data/yourname* directory, with the data from each trial in it's own directory titled *experimental\_data\_[0-9]+*.
+3. **Analyze the data.** Most all of the analysis was done 'by hand', that is, manually moving files around and executing _./avida -a_.
+This was done in the interest of time.
+This can still be completed, however, with some minor changes.
+In order to perform your own analysis of the dominant genotype, copy the genotype from the file *dom\_genotype.dat* in the *experimental\_data\_1* directory created after running the *run\_experiment.py* into one of the *invasive\_analyze.cfg* configuration files.
+Then rename that file to _analyze.cfg_ and run the command _./avida -a_ from inside the _avida_ directory.
+This will output a file called *invasive\_tasks.dat*, from which you can determine whether the invasive genotype performs AND and EQUALS.
+To analyze the lineage of the dominant population, rename *lineage\_analyze.cfg* to _analyze.cfg_, move one of the *detail-10000.spop* population dumps from from a *experimental\_data\_[0-9]+* directory to the _avida_ directory.
+Then run _./avida -a_.
+The lineage file will be output to a file called *experiment\_lineage.dat*.

 ##License